MaJerle/c-code-style/README.md

  */

 /**
- * Wrong, use double-asterix only for doxygen documentation */
+ * Wrong, use double-asterisk only for doxygen documentation */

 /*
-* Single line comment without space before asterix (wrong) */
+* Single line comment without space before asterisk (wrong) */

 /*